 Specific characteristics for the subscription of specific Services

-Services at End Users Domestic Points
+Services at End Users Domestic Points and Domestic Points for Injection

 Allocation Agreement

-The Transmission System Operator sends through EDP an Allocation Agreement as published on the Fluxys Belgium website with the proposed Gas Allocation Rule to the End User of the End User Domestic Point and to the involved Network User(s) for signature through EDP.
-Upon request of the End User, this Allocation Agreement document can be made anonymous when sent to multiple Network Users, with the exception of an Allocation Agreement allowing the pooling of capacities between different Network User on one End User Domestic Point.
-Upon request of the Network User or End User, the Allocation Agreement can still be published on EDP.
+The Transmission System Operator sends through EDP an Allocation Agreement as published on the Fluxys Belgium website with the proposed Gas Allocation Rule to the End User of the End User Domestic Point or the Local Producer of the Domestic Point for Injection and to the involved Network User(s) for signature through EDP.
+Upon request of the End User or the Local Producer, this Allocation Agreement document can be made anonymous when sent to multiple Network Users, with the exception of an Allocation Agreement allowing the pooling of capacities between different Network User on one End User Domestic Point.
+Upon request of the Network User or End User or Local Producer, the Allocation Agreement can still be published on EDP.
 The Allocation Agreements signed by all involved parties are published on EDP unless made anonymous.

-In case the Allocation Agreement is not signed by End User and/or (one of) the involved Network User(s) before the start date of the subscribed Transmission Service, the TSO contacts the End User.
-The provisional allocations (XEAh and EEAh) for the concerned End User Domestic Point will be performed as indicated by the End User, until a signed Allocation Agreement is received by the TSO.
+In case the Allocation Agreement is not signed by End User or Local Producer and/or (one of) the involved Network User(s) before the start date of the subscribed Transmission Service, the TSO contacts the End User or the Local Producer.
+The provisional allocations (XEAh and EEAh) for the concerned End User Domestic Point or Domestic Point for Injection will be performed as indicated by the End User or the Local Producer, until a signed Allocation Agreement is received by the TSO.

 The TSO may in no case be held liable for the consequences of a non-signed Allocation Agreement.
-Network User(s) having subscribed Transmission Services at an End User Domestic Point, but not having signed the Allocation Agreement defends, holds harmless and indemnify the TSO from and against any demand or claim regarding the provisional allocations of the End User or of the other Network User(s) involved at such End User Domestic Point.
+Network User(s) having subscribed Transmission Services at an End User Domestic Point or a Domestic Point for Injection, but not having signed the Allocation Agreement defends, holds harmless and indemnify the TSO from and against any demand or claim regarding the provisional allocations of the End User or the Local Producer or of the other Network User(s) involved at such End User Domestic Point or Domestic Point for Injection.

-In case the Network User wants to participate into the pooling of their capacities with one or more other Network User(s) at an End User Domestic Point, the involved Network Users have to specify specific roles of the different Network Users and agree on this in the Gas Allocation Rule in the Allocation Agreement.
-The Network Users pooling capacities on an End User Domestic Point also have to inform each other of their subscribed levels of MTSR at the End User Domestic Point and shall inform each other immediately of any changes of such level of MTSR during the entire period between the Start and End Date of this Agreement.
+In case the Network User wants to participate into the pooling of their capacities with one or more other Network User(s) at an End User Domestic Point or a Domestic Point for Injection, the involved Network Users have to specify specific roles of the different Network Users and agree on this in the Gas Allocation Rule in the Allocation Agreement.
+The Network Users pooling capacities on an End User Domestic Point or a Domestic Point for Injection also have to inform each other of their subscribed levels of MTSR at the End User Domestic Point or Domestic Point for Injection and shall inform each other immediately of any changes of such level of MTSR during the entire period between the Start and End Date of this Agreement.

-Link with Connection Agreement of considered End User
+Link with Connection Agreement of considered End User or Local Producer

-In case the Connection Agreement between the considered End User and the TSO is terminated, the Service Confirmation Form of the Network User at the considered End User Domestic Point shall be adjusted accordingly.
+In case the Connection Agreement between the considered End User or Local Producer and the TSO is terminated, the Service Confirmation Form of the Network User at the considered End User Domestic Point or Domestic Point for Injection shall be adjusted accordingly.

 Quality Conversion to H